necopinus/necopinus.xyz/digital-orrery/2017-09-16-travels-in-the-southwest-colorado-plateau.md

 ![A narrow red and white sandstone ridge descends towards the floor of the Grand Canyon](../photography/assets/2017-09-12-yaki-point.webp)

 Looking towards Yaki Point from the Grand Canyon visitor center.
-Len Montgomery and I hiked later to the Cedar Ridge overlook on the South Kaibab Trail, just above the “temple” in this photo.
+Len Montgomery and I hiked later to the Cedar Ridge overlook on the South Kaibab Trail, just above the "temple" in this photo.

 ![A concave portion of the South Rim of the Grand Canyon](../photography/assets/2017-09-13-the-south-kaibab-trail.webp)